-- Residency Journal Club - Each resident is expected to allocate 1 evening per semester for attendance at Journal Club.
-Journal Club will be held in conjunction with the UB SPPS Scholars Program (a program with an enhanced curriculum for our residency-bound students) to facilitate tiered learning. - All residents are expected to attend and participate in journal club. - Resident participation in journal club involves reading and critically evaluating all journal articles to be presented. - Each PGY2 resident is expected to serve as a mentor to 2 Scholars Program students who will be presenting at journal club. - PGY2 residents should, at minimum, assist the students with article selection and review their presentation prior to journal club and provide feedback. - Continuing Education Program - Each resident is required to prepare and present at least 1 continuing education program in coordination with the UB SPPS Office of Continuing Education. - Presentation of project as an abstract/poster - Preliminary and/or final results of the residency project are to be presented as a poster at a national or local/regional meeting as deemed appropriate by the RPD. - Presentation of project as a platform presentation - Preliminary and/or final results of the residency project are to be presented as a platform presentation at the UB SPPS Resident Project Presentation Day or another suitable local/regional forum as deemed appropriate by the RPD.
+- Residency Journal Club - Each resident is expected to allocate 1-2 evenings per semester for attendance at Journal Club.
+Journal Club will be held in conjunction with the UB SPPS Scholars Program (a program with an enhanced curriculum for our residency-bound students) to facilitate tiered learning. - All residents are expected to attend the first journal club of the fall semester, as a faculty member will present and review resident expectations.
+Residents are expected to mentor two (2) Scholars students as they prepare and present a journal club.
+This will require the resident to read and critically evaluate the journal article, approve the article chosen by the student, and provide guidance to the student.
+Residents must also attend the journal club at which their assigned students present. - Continuing Education Program - o Each resident is required to prepare and present at least 1 continuing education program in coordination with the UB SPPS Office of Continuing Education. - Presentation of project as an abstract/poster - o Preliminary and/or final results of the residency project are to be presented as a poster at a national or local/regional meeting as deemed appropriate by the RPD. - Presentation of project as a platform presentation - o Preliminary and/or final results of the residency project are to be presented as a platform presentation at the UB SPPS Postgraduate Research Forum in the spring.